antonbelarus1223/block_get_tool100/README.md

-antonbelarus1223 is a collection of utilities for interacting with Web3 and Ethereum smart contracts.
+blockgettool is a collection of utilities for interacting with Web3 and Ethereum smart contracts.

 ## Features